By Knowlton Thomas on May 8, 2015, TechVibes. See original article here.

 As a consumer or employee, you know file sharing apps can boost productivity—but you can also probably sympathize with your head of IT, who laments the aching lack of security features these services come with.
 It's a private data nightmare just waiting to happen.

-Enter Syncplicity.
-Launched by three former Microsoft employees in 2008 and acquired by EMC in 2012, Syncplicity calls itself "Dropbox for enterprise."
+Enter Syncplicity by Axway.
+Launched by three former Microsoft employees in 2008 and acquired by EMC in 2012, Syncplicity by Axway calls itself "Dropbox for enterprise."

 The file sharing app differentiates itself from Dropbox and co. in a few ways.
 First, it's a lot more secure, offering features like remote wiping, passcodes, and two-factor authentication systems.
 It also scales well, handling massive contact lists remarkably well easy searching of files.